Prashanth-Santhanaraman/Notifye/README.md

 - Protected routes to keep your notes private.
 - Create, read, update, and delete notes.
 - Responsive design using Daisy UI.
-- Fast search functionality to quickly find your notes.
 - Simple and clean user interface.